#1 in Sleep Product Research

 Millions Served Since 2008

-THE BAD: Like innerspring beds in general, Serta beds tend to have below-average durability and longevity due to sagging and body impression development.
-Noise from the mattress is possible especially on lower-end models.
+THE BAD: Like innerspring beds in general, Serta beds tend to have below-average longevity due to sagging and body impression development.
+Noise and poor motion isolation are possible from some Perfect Sleeper models.

-THE SERTA ALTERNATIVE: Serta iComfort, a foam mattress, rates better overall than Serta innerspring mattresses.
+THE SERTA ALTERNATIVE: Serta iComfort, a foam mattress.

 Serta Innerspring Mattress Ratings – Summary